-This work explores the utopian origins of the garden city movement so as to re-imagine new models of communal living within Dagenham’s Becontree Estate (East London), once the biggest municipal housing project in the world.
+The paintings were made in Dagenham’s Becontree Estate (East London), once the biggest municipal housing project in the world.
 The starting point was the meaning of the name ‘Becontree’, which derives from the words ‘Beacon’ and ‘Tree’.
 The original tree indicated the location where early hundred meetings took place.
 The project proposed a reenactment of this tradition through a series of paintings (en plein air) of characteristic trees on the green corners in the Becontree estate.
 Whenever passersby showed interest in the painting, they were asked if they wanted to be included in the picture.
 The finished paintings got exhibited at a local art center, The White House.
 All 80 participants received an invitation for the opening of the exhibition and were given a printed copy.

 During my stay in Dagenham, as part of a research program of the V&A (VARI) and Create (the White House) in London, I concentrated on the neighbourhood around The White House; the Becontree Estate, once the largest social housing estate in the world but today a large London suburb.
 My proposal dealt with the huge contrast between the utopian ideals from the time before the construction of the estate and its dystopian reality of today, as Dagenham is known, amongst other things, for its social isolation and low levels of civic participation.
 These issues seemed particularly important as the organisers of the residency were looking for an artist who could “create encounters with new constituencies” and who would be able to “meet local residents in Dagenham”.
 At first these objectives didn’t seem impossible but I soon discovered that in Dagenham these things are nothing less than an utopian undertaking in itself.